 - Participate in several group activities, including training and social activities

-- Develop connections with various faculty and staff while learning more about the college and its resources
+- Develop connections with peers, faculty and staff while learning more about COD and its resources

-- Make a positive contribution to the community, as well as make the most of your college experience
+- Make a positive contribution to the community while getting the most out of your college experience

 Upon successful completion of the program, Orientation Leaders are awarded a scholarship of $900 and are eligible to receive letters of recommendation.

 Orientation Leader Trainings are designed to provide OL's with important skills for NSO and life.
-OLs are trained in leadership development, team building, creating lasting connections, diversity/inclusiveness, identifying strengths, mental health awareness, and small group communication.
-OLs are required to attend all trainings, orientation sessions, and complete new student outreach hours prior to scheduling their individual scholarship meeting.
+OLs are trained in leadership development, team building, creating lasting connections, appreciation of multiple perspectives, identifying strengths, mental health awareness, and small group communication.
+OLs are required to attend all trainings, orientation sessions, and required outreach hours prior to scheduling their scholarship meeting.

-Spring 2026 New Student Orientation will be held in January 2026.
+Fall 2026 New Student Orientation will be held in August 2026.
 Visit cod.edu/nso for more information.

 If you have questions regarding the Orientation Leader Program, email StudentLife.NSO@cod.edu.